Discovering Quantum Phase Transitions with Fermionic Neural Networks

-To adapt the FermiNet architecture to periodic systems, it is sufficient to modify the input features to ensure that the periodic boundary conditions are satisfied.
+To adapt the FermiNet architecture to periodic systems, it is sufficient to modify the input features to ensure that periodic boundary conditions are satisfied.
 Periodic input features are most easily expressed in the basis $\{\mathbf{a}_1, \mathbf{a}_2, \mathbf{a}_3\}$ of primitive Bravais lattice vectors of the simulation cell.
 An arbitrary vector $\mathbf{r}$ is written as $s_1 \mathbf{a}_1 + s_2 \mathbf{a}_2 + s_3 \mathbf{a}_3$ and the periodic input features corresponding to $\bm{r}$ are obtained from the fractional coordinates $s_i$ via the component-wise transformation $s_i\to\left(\sin(2\pi s_i), \cos(2\pi s_i)\right)$.
 A periodic analogue of the Euclidean norm may be defined in terms of fractional coordinates as

 where $S_{ij} = \mathbf{a}_i\cdot\mathbf{a}_j$ acts as a metric tensor in the fractional coordinate system.
 This definition of the norm is smooth, periodic with respect to the simulation cell, and proportional to the Euclidean norm as $\mathbf{s} \to 0$.
 Unlike the simpler norm introduced in \cite{pescia_neural-network_2021}, it retains these properties for non-cubic simulation cells.
-These minor changes are sufficient to satisfy the periodic boundary conditions, but we have found that training and accuracy are improved by including an envelope of the form
+These changes are sufficient to satisfy the periodic boundary conditions, but we have found that convergence speed and asymptotic convergence are improved by including an envelope of the form